 At Uncharted Learning, we’re hyper-focused on helping students gain the skills and confidence they need to excel.
 And we want the same for our teachers.

-Entrepreneurship teachers aren’t your run-of-the-mill teachers.
+The INCubatoredu entrepreneurship teachers aren’t just teaching kids about business.
 They are the lifeblood behind the Uncharted Learning programming — adding energy and enthusiasm to our curriculum.
 Successful entrepreneurship teachers share a few common traits.
 They facilitate learning by maintaining a growth mindset, modeling through failure, and being able to relinquish control—improving the classroom experience for themselves and their students.

-So let’s hear from one of our high school entrepreneurship teachers, Kurt Wismer.
+So let’s hear from one of these high school entrepreneurship teachers, Kurt Wismer.
 We want to know: What do teachers love most about teaching entrepreneurship in high school?

 Kurt Wismer on Entrepreneurship Education in High School

-At Horace Mann High School in North Fond du Lac, Wisconsin, Kurt Wismer leads an INCubatoredu class.
+At Horace Mann High School in North Fond du Lac, Wisconsin, Kurt Wismer leads a high school entrepreneurship course, INCubatoredu.
 With more than seventeen years of business & marketing education under his belt, Wismer knows a thing or two about motivating high school students to solve modern business problems.

 In your own words, what makes a strong entrepreneurship teacher?